xbdrcx/sentiment-api/README.md

 # FastAPI for AI

-This project involves building an API using Python's FastAPI framework to deliver an AI-powered Sentiment Analysis solution.
+This project involves building an API using Python's FastAPI framework and Hugging Face Transformers to deliver an AI-powered Sentiment Analysis solution, all deployed inside Docker.

 ---